webmastersmith/notes/Node.js/Modules/File_System/Streams_Events/Transform.md

       // last line of file may not have \r\n, so last line get orphaned.
 Track chunks used to fileSize to determine if stream is on last chunk.
       // track file usage.
 If fileSizeTracker gets close to fileSize, add brokenLine to last chunk. fileSizeTracker += chunkSize;
-      const lines = chunk.toString().split(/(?<=\r?\n)/);
+      // regex keeps the '\r\n' from being removed, so I can identify broken lines. const lines = chunk.toString().split(/(?<=\r?\n)/);
       // if brokenLine has string, add to beginning of lines. if (brokenLine) {